-When renting generators, it’s important to know about OSHA requirements for units on constructions sites.
-There are two specifications: grounding the generator and bonding the neutral to the frame.
+When renting generators, it's important to know about OSHA requirements units on constructions sites.
+There are two specifications, one dealing with grounding the generator the other with bonding the neutral to the frame.

 In accordance with OSHA, portable generators used on construction sites do not need to be connected to a ground rod, provided the generator supplies only equipment connected through receptacles on the generator, and the equipment is grounding through the receptacles to the frame of the generator.